GageWAnderson/broker-agent/docs/adr/012-scraping_browser.md

 ## Decision
 Use a remote browser API to scrape websites.
+Use the context configuration managed by the scraping browser to reduce the chance of being blocked or throttled.

 ## Consequences
 - Positive: Very reliable and scraping with minimal IP blocking and throttling.